35 of the most revolutionary inventions that shaped our world

 Telephone history conceivably started with the human desire to communicate far and wide.

 “Mr. Watson, come here, I want you,” were the immortal first words ever spoken on a telephone.
-They were said on March 10h, 1876 AD, by Alexander Graham Bell to his assistant Thomas Watson.
+Alexander Graham Bell said them on March 10h, 1876 AD, to his assistant Thomas Watson.
 This moment would change communications forever.

 With the arrival of the mobile phone in the 1980s, personal communications were no longer shackled to cables.